SummerSlam (2008)

 The 2008 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the 21st annual SummerSlam and took place on August 17, 2008, at Conseco Fieldhouse in Indianapolis, Indiana, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-It was the first PPV of the PG Era.
-It was also the first SummerSlam PPV broadcast in high definition.
+It was the first PPV of the PG Era and it was also the first SummerSlam PPV broadcast in high definition.

 Seven professional wrestling matches were featured on the event's card.
 The event featured a supercard, a scheduling of more than one main event.
 The first, featuring wrestlers from the SmackDown brand, saw The Undertaker defeat Edge in a Hell in a Cell match, a match that saw both men fight in a ring surrounded by a roofed steel cell.
-The other main event featured wrestlers from the Raw brand, in which Batista defeated John Cena in a standard wrestling match.
+The other main event featured wrestlers from the Raw brand, in which Batista defeated John Cena in a standard wrestling match which would be Batista's last Summerslam appearance.
 Three featured bouts were scheduled on the undercard.
 In a standard match from SmackDown, WWE Champion Triple H defeated challenger The Great Khali to retain his title.
 Another was a standard match involving wrestlers the Raw brand, where World Heavyweight Champion CM Punk defeated challenger John "Bradshaw" Layfield (JBL) to retain his title.
-The ECW brand's sole contribution to the card saw Matt Hardy defeat ECW Champion Mark Henry by disqualification, as a result of WWE regulations, Hardy did not win the title as they can only be won via pinfall or submission.
+The ECW brand's sole contribution to the card saw Matt Hardy defeat ECW Champion Mark Henry by disqualification, as a result of WWE regulations, Hardy did not win the title as they can only be won via pinfall or submission unless otherwise stipulated.

 Production

 Background

-The event was held at Conseco Fieldhouse in Indianapolis, Indiana.
+The 21st annual SummerSlam was held at the Conseco Fieldhouse in Indianapolis, Indiana.

-SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by World Wrestling Entertainment (WWE) since 1988.
 Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2008 event was the 21st SummerSlam and was scheduled to be held on August 17, 2008, at Conseco Fieldhouse in Indianapolis, Indiana.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
+The 21st SummerSlam was scheduled to be held on August 17, 2008, at the Conseco Fieldhouse in Indianapolis, Indiana and featured wrestlers from the Raw, SmackDown, and ECW brands.
 It was the first SummerSlam PPV broadcast in high definition.